Johnson Controls Data Breach Exposes Employees' Sensitive Information

 While the specific method of intrusion and the identity of the perpetrators have not been publicly detailed, the nature of the exposed information suggests that personally identifiable information (PII) was compromised.
 There is no indication that protected health information (PHI) was involved.

-The breach was reported to the California Attorney General, the Texas Attorney General, and the Vermont Attorney General, following regulatory requirements.
+The breach was reported to the California Attorney General, Iowa Attorney General, New Hampshire Attorney General, Texas Attorney General, Washington Attorney General, and the Vermont Attorney General.
 Johnson Controls also posted a notice for affected individuals on their dedicated FAQ page.

 Johnson Controls's response